 Nordstrom was, until the first of January, manager of the local agency of the Singer Sewing Machine Company at 1221 Park Street with his wife and little daughter at the home T.M.
 Edmunds, 2930 Central Avenue.
 His wife assisted him in his work at the machine agency and the daughter attended Wilson Grammar School.
 Nordstrom, after retiring from the management of the local office of the Singer Machine Company at the first of the year, aided his successor for a week in obtaining an insight into the business.
 Nordstrom and Campbell had arranged to settle in Seattle and take charge of an agency for the Domestic Sewing Machine Company.
 When the Nordstrom’s left the Edmunds home Saturday morning at 8am, they gave Mrs. Edmunds to understand that they might go north and also that they might return to Alameda.
 They did not tell Mrs. Edmunds whether they intended to take their daughter with them, but Mrs. Edmunds believes that the little girl was a passenger on the Valencia.”

-85 NORDSTROM, Marguerite, Unregistered with Mom and Dad LOST
+85. Marguerite Nordstrom, Unregistered with Mom and Dad - LOST

 William Ogle was a passenger on the Valencia, travelling with his wife and four children.
 Hancock(Turret Island survivor chief cook) 26 Jan Daily Colonist p8: He says he knew the following passengers and thinks they are gone: Mr. and Mrs. Ogle, with four children.
 When he left the parents and their children were gone but one little boy was still aboard.
 Quartermaster Tarpey identified the bodies of the two Ogle children.
 3 Feb 1906 Victoria Daily Times p1

-89 OGLE, Mrs. and Husband and 4 Children - LOST
+89. Mrs. William Ogle, Husband and 4 Children - LOST

 Mrs. Ogle was travelling with her husband and four children.
 Her body was never found.
 Hancock(Turret Island survivor chief cook) 26 Jan Daily Colonist p8: He says he knew the following passengers and thinks they are gone: Mr. and Mrs. Ogle, with four children.
 When he left the parents and their children were gone but one little boy was still aboard.

-Ogle, child 1 of 4, body recovered.
+Carl Ogle, a young boy, one of the four Ogle children on board the Valencia.
 The San Francisco Call on February 2nd, “The bodies were brought down from Victoria on the steamship Princess Beatrice, and included the remains of two children, supposed to be those of W.M.
 Ogle, who was lost with his wife and four children.”
+The bodies of Carl and his sister Neita were both recovered at the same time.

-Ogle, child 3 of 4, body not recovered.
+The oldest of the four Ogle children, child 3 of 4, the oldest body recovered.

 Ogle, child 4 of 4, on the Valencia - body not recovered.